stafiprotocol/developer/docs/developethlsd/deploy.md

 - ERC-20 compatible
 - Ready to use

-Several Precedures required before using Custom LSD Token:
+Several Procedures required before using Custom LSD Token:
 1. Implement your own LST logic which comply with [Stack's standards](TBD: definition of LSD Token Standards).
 2. Deploy your contract
 3. Request StaFi Stack Team for whitelisting your token for security reason